kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 <Img src="/img/unstructured-data-to-graph-baml-kuzu/baml-prompt-playground.png" alt="Testing the BAML prompt in VS Code or Cursor" />

 Below is a sample structured output from the BAML prompt (it's in JSON format).
-As can be seen, the LLM correctly captures both the structure and the content of the input image.
-BAML ensures that the LLM's output is valid JSON that can be parsed downstream.
+As can be seen, the LLM correctly captures both the structure and the content of the input image, including the nested fields.
+BAML's parser ensures that the LLM's output is valid, _parseable_ JSON so the downstream tools (Polars and Kuzu) can use it without any parsing errors.
-This is important for Kuzu, because it requires that the input data for the graph adheres to a strictly typed schema.

 ```json
 [